Relational space-time and de Broglie waves: Introduction

 The period and angular frequency of this clock relative to $K_{a}$ are

-The angular frequency $\Omega$ is not to be confused with the angular frequency of $\psi(t,x)$ which is $\omega=\gamma\omega_{0}$ and for reference Figure \ref{fig:waveform} also shows a similar clock at rest in $K_{a}$ with angular frequency $\omega$.
+The angular frequency $\Omega$ is not to be confused with the angular frequency of $\psi(t,x)$ which is $\omega=\gamma\omega_{0}$.
+For reference Figure \ref{fig:waveform} also shows a similar clock at rest in $K_{a}$ with angular frequency $\omega$ (see \cite{McK1976} for further discussion of the interrelationship of the angular frequencies $\omega_{0}$, $\omega$ and $\Omega$).